ecamellini/FS0522-U1-D14-calendar/README.md

 - As a user, I want to invite other people to my events, etc.
 - Adding Reminders etc.
+- Drag & drop appoinments to move them on a different time & date.
 - etc.

 ### Functional requirements VS Non-functional requirements